hanggrian/IIT-CS554/assignments/proj_proposal.md

 Unfortunately, like madMAx's implementation, Nvidia cards with CUDA capability are necessary, this essentially means no AMD cards, or at least not yet.

-### Use extra storage
+### Use RAM or storage

 The term *BladeBit* also refers to [BladeBit Disk](https://github.com/Chia-Network/bladebit), a separate software that leverages in-memory or mainstream storage devices instead computing power like CPU and GPU.
 It has been reported that the high performance of this disk-based plotting is even faster than its GPU equivalent.

-However, it require hundreds of GigaBytes of RAM/storage, making it only accessible on workstations and servers.
+However, it require hundreds of GigaBytes of RAM or storage, making it only accessible on workstations and servers.

 ## Timelines